 1. Institutions fulfilling the eligibility criteria under Article 55 and which have access to an account with the NCB where the transaction can be settled, notably in TARGET2, may access the deposit facility.
-Access to the deposit facility shall be granted only on days when TARGET2 is operational.
+Access to the deposit facility shall be granted only on TARGET2 business days with the exclusion of the days on which TARGET2 is not available at the end of the day due to a prolonged TARGET2 disruption over several business days as referred to in Article 187a.